cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

   both are contained in the `GenesisState` of the consumer CCV module.
   The `GenesisState` is distributed to all operators that need to start a full node of the consumer chain (the mechanism of distributing the `GenesisState` is outside the scope of this specification).
-  > Note that although the mechanism of distributing the `GenesisState` is outside the scope of this specification, a possible approach would entail the creator of the proposal to spawn the new consumer chain to distribute the `GenesisState` via the gossip network.
+  > Note that although the mechanism of distributing the `GenesisState` is outside the scope of this specification, a possible approach would entail the creator of the proposal to spawn the new consumer chain to distribute the `GenesisState` via the gossip network and to add the hash of `GenesisState` in the proposal.
   >
   > Note that at genesis, the validator set of the consumer chain matches the validator set of the provider chain.
 - **Connection handshake**: A relayer (as defined in [ICS 18](../../relayer/ics-018-relayer-algorithms)) is responsible for initiating the connection handshake (as defined in [ICS 3](../../core/ics-003-connection-semantics)).
 - **Channel handshake**: A relayer is responsible for initiating the channel handshake (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)).
   The channel handshake must be initiated on the consumer chain.
   The handshake consists of four messages that need to be received for a channel built on top of the expected clients.
   We omit the `ChanOpenAck` message since it is not relevant for the overview.
   - *OnChanOpenInit*: On receiving the *FIRST* `ChanOpenInit` message, the consumer CCV module sets the status of its end of the CCV channel to `INITIALIZING`.
   - *OnChanOpenTry*: On receiving the *FIRST* `ChanOpenTry` message, the provider CCV module sets the status of its end of the CCV channel to `INITIALIZING`.
   - *OnChanOpenConfirm*: On receiving the *FIRST* `ChanOpenConfirm` message, the provider CCV module sets the status of its end of the CCV channel to `VALIDATING`.
 - **Channel completion**: Once the provider chain sets the status of the CCV channel to `VALIDATING`, it provides a VSC (i.e., validator set change) to the consumer chain (see [next section](#validator-set-update)).
   On receiving the *FIRST* `VSCPacket`, the consumer CCV module sets the status of its end of the CCV channel to `VALIDATING`.

-Note that the "*FIRST*" keyword in the above description ensures the uniqueness of the IBC channel.
+> **Discussion**: As long as the [assumptions required by CCV](./system_model_and_properties.md#assumptions) hold (e.g., *Correct Relayer*), every governance proposal to spawn a new consumer chain that passes on the provider chain eventually results in a CCV channel being created.
+Furthermore, the "*FIRST*" keyword in the above description ensures the uniqueness of the CCV channel, i.e., all subsequent attempts to create another CCV channel to the same consumer chain will fail.

+For a more detailed description of Channel Initialization, take a look at the [technical specification](./technical_specification.md#initialization).

 ## Validator Set Update
 [&uparrow; Back to Outline](#outline)